jakesower/json-expressions/docs/expressions.md

 ## $get

-Retrieves a value from data using dot notation paths.
+Retrieves a value from data using dot notation paths or array paths.

 ```javascript
 // Get child's name with default